 Different photo editing software will have different ways of adjusting the brightness and contrast of your photographs.
 In Photoshop, you can do this by selecting Layer > New Adjustment Layer > Brightness/Contrast.
 This will give you a panel with sliders that allow you to adjust the brightness and contrast of your photograph.

 Giving a slight boost to your brightness and contrast will bring out the diversity of colors, highlights and shadows in your photo and make for a more eye-catching image.

-These are just some basic photo-editing techniques, but even with all of these techniques applied we can see a big difference in the way the image looks:
+Experienced photo editors may be able to apply more advanced editing techniques, but even these small, basic changes can make a big difference in the way the image looks:

 Food photography is an art, not an exact science.
-While these are some rough guidelines that will help you get better pictures of your food, don’t let them stop you from experimenting with filters, lighting techniques and composition that can bring a creative edge to your photography.
-Use The Complete Guide to DIY Product Photography to continue learning everything you need to know about capturing your food.
+While these are some rough guidelines that will help you get better pictures of your food, don’t let them stop you from experimenting with filters, lighting techniques, and composition that can bring a unique edge to your photography.

 There are a ton of incredible and interesting ways to play with your food, like using food to sculpt a landscape or making desserts that look like cute animals.
 A unique take on the concept of the food photograph is a great way to make your food images stand out.